-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Your healthcare professional will document a clinical recommendation, should you need emergency care.
-Information on your care plan is visible to all health and care services who are involved in your care.
-This may include the London Ambulance Service, 111 and Out of Hours GP services who may see you in an emergency.
-Medicines Management and Prescribing Optimisation Optum Scriptswitch ScriptSwitch prompts prescribers with potentially better choices for medication when they are prescribing, based on NICE guidance and guidance from the NCL Medicines Management Team.
+System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Information on your care plan is visible to all health and care services who are involved in your care.
+This may include the London Ambulance Service, 111 and Out of Hours GP services who may see you in an Medicines Management and Prescribing Optimisation Optum Scriptswitch emergency.
+ScriptSwitch prompts prescribers with potentially better choices for medication when they are prescribing, based on NICE guidance and guidance from the NCL Medicines Management Team.
 No identifiable personal data is shared or processed outside of the prescriber's computer, the app processes your data locally as an add-on to the EMIS system.
 Your prescriber is free to accept or reject its suggestions based on their professional judgement.
 The app records anonymised data on the prescribing which is then provided as an aggregate (totals only) to the NCL Medicines Management Team for review.
 Scriptswitch does not create any identifiable records.
 Please refer to the entry for EMIS for details of your medical record.
 Article 6(1) (e) - public interest or in the exercise of official authority.
 Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services See Entry for EMIS GP Connect GP Connect allows authorised clinical staff to share and view GP practice clinical information and data between IT systems, quickly and efficiently.
-It is run and managed by NHS England All records held in the Practice EMIS system are kept for the duration specified in the Records Management Codes Article 6(1) (e) - public interest or in the exercise of official authority.
-You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where:
+It is run and managed by NHS England It provides full record sharing to other partners in health and care and is used for a many of the linkages noted elsewhere in this notice.
+For more details, please visit: All records held in the Practice EMIS system are kept for the duration specified in the Records Management Codes of Practice for Article 6(1) (e) - public interest or in the exercise of official authority.
+Article 9 (2) (h) - processing is necessary for You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: ✓ accuracy of the data is contested,